norman-albusberger/flash-messenger/Readme.md

 The following template vars can be used to customize the view if neccessary.

-1. array flashMessenger.alerts (Array of alert objects)
+1. array flashMessenger.alertsBeforeFlush (Array of alert objects, calling this alerts will be deleted from session)
 2. string alert.type (danger, error, info, success)
-3. bool alert.dismissible
+3. bool alert.canBedismissed
 4. string alert.titleIcon (FontAwesome or glyphicon icon)
 5. array alert.messages (strings within the alert box for detail information)